maxineyu521/AutoOption-Financial-Intelligence-Workspace/docs/Strategy_choices_docs/Embedding_Chunking_and_Retrieval_Fusion_Strategy.md

 # Embedding, Chunking, and Retrieval Fusion Strategy

-_Scope: `Scripts/vector_store/`, `Scripts/retrieval/qdrant_retriever.py`, `Scripts/vector_store/ingestion.py`_

 _This document is the authoritative rationale for every model, chunking decision, and fusion parameter in the retrieval pipeline.
-For the operational model registry (WHAT is deployed WHERE), see `docs/ARCHITECTURE.md §5`.
-For GPU warmup and Ollama keep-alive, see `docs/LLM_Pool.md`._
+For the operational model registry (WHAT is deployed WHERE), see `docs/modular_guide/ARCHITECTURE.md §5`.
+For GPU warmup and Ollama keep-alive, see `docs/modular_guide/LLM Pool Operations Guide.md`._

 ---